hmsvigle/GithubAction_Examples/README.md

      * uses: <org>/<repo_name>@<release> i.e `actions/hello-world-javascript-action@v1` from the [link](https://github.com/actions/hello-world-javascript-action)
      * with: Takes inputs
      * id: we can define a id for this step. so that output can be referenced in a different step.
+     * Also many other inputs, that can be reviewed from the respective action github repo.

 ### Examples:

 * [Multiline-Shell-Commands](.github/workflows/multiline-shell-command.yaml)